admiralnlson/castle-falkenstein-fvtt/README.md

 See [CHANGELOG](./CHANGELOG.md)

 ## Supported languages
 The system supports localization.
-But, at this stage, only the following languages are supported:
+At this stage, the following languages are supported:
 + English
 + French<sup>(1)</sup>